 APA! receives more than 600 requests per year to take in FeLV+ Cats.

 Our FelV save rate was 93% in 2022!

-Our Feline Leukemia Adoption Center is part of a study that is collecting data and performing research on feline leukemia virus.
+Our Feline Leukemia Adoption Center has been part of a study that collected data and performed research on feline leukemia virus.

 Our center shelters more FeLV+ cats with varied medical needs than ever before.